Nonuniqueness and Convergence to Equivalent Solutions in Observer-based Inverse Reinforcement Learning: Introduction

 \section{Introduction}

+This paper concerns recovery of the cost functional being optimized by an \emph{expert} through observation of their input-output behavior.
+The expert is assumed to be controlling a deterministic dynamical system.
+The controller being implemented by the expert is assumed to be optimal with respect to an unknown cost functional.
+The objective of the learner is to estimate the cost functional using measurements of the experts inputs and outputs.
+Cost functional estimation techniques are studied in the literature under the umbrella of inverse reinforcement learning \cite{SCC.Ng.Russell2000}.
+While IRL typically includes utilization of the estimated cost functionals for behavior imitation using (forward) reinforcement learning, the scope of this paper is limited to cost functional estimation.

-Inverse reinforcement learning (IRL) is the process of recovering a cost function of an optimal ``expert'' whose trajectories are consistent with a given dynamic model \cite{SCC.Ng.Russell2000}.
-This ``expert'' is assumed to be behaving optimally with respect to some unknown cost function.
-IRL methods \cite{SCC.Ng.Russell2000,SCC.Russell1998,SCC.Abbeel.Ng2004,SCC.Abbeel.Ng2005,SCC.Ratliff.Bagnell.ea2006,SCC.Ziebart.Maas.ea2008,SCC.Zhou.Bloem.ea2018,SCC.Levine.Popovic.ea2010,SCC.Neu.Szepesvari2007,SCC.Syed.Schapire2008,SCC.Levine.Popovic.ea2011,SCC.Mombaur.Truong.ea2010, Frank.Lian, SCC.Self.Abudia.ea2022} are often utilized in teaching an autonomous system a specific task in an offline environment.
-While effective, these implementations are generally offline, computationally complex, require multiple trajectories or several iterations over one trajectory, and require a greater amount of data than is readily available in real-time (online) applications.
-These issues are addressed in results such as \cite{SCC.Self.Coleman.ea2021a,SCC.Self2020, Online.Darko, Online.Attacks, Online.Navigation, SCC.Arora.Doshi.2017a} where an online model-based IRL method using a single iteration over one continuous trajectory is used to learn the cost function of an expert.
+IRL methods are often utilized to teach an autonomous system a specific task in an offline environment by observing repeated performance of the same task by the expert \cite{SCC.Ng.Russell2000,SCC.Russell1998,SCC.Abbeel.Ng2004,SCC.Ziebart.Maas.ea2008, SCC.Lian.Donge.ea2022, SCC.Self.Abudia.ea2022, SCC.Imani.Ghoreishi2022, SCC.Donge.Lian.ea2022, SCC.Inga.Bischoff.ea2019}.
+While effective, IRL techniques are generally offline, computationally complex, require multiple trajectories or several iterations over one trajectory, and require a greater amount of data than is readily available in real-time (online) applications.
+The aforementioned limitations are addressed in results such as \cite{SCC.Self.Coleman.ea2021a, SCC.Herman.Fischer.ea2015, SCC.Arora.Doshi.2017a} where online IRL methods that utilize a single iteration over one continuous trajectory are developed to learn the cost functional of the expert.
+New techniques to solve the IRL problem up to a scaling factor through non-cooperative linear quadratic differential games are also developed in \cite{SCC.Inga.Bischoff.ea2019} and \cite{SCC.Inga.Creutz.ea2021}.